Omarvk/ticTacToe/src/markdown/development_manual.md

 This document details how to get BTFC's TicTacToe

 ##Required software
+* Ubuntu/Debian GNU/Linux opreating system
 * Git 2.14 or later
 * Java 8, other verisons will not work
 * Gradle 2.8

+###Optional
+* Apache Server, this project will try to deploy build information and Documentation to a local apache server.
+This is highly reccommended.

 ##Build instructions
 1. Clone the git repository